testomatio/docs/src/content/docs/integrations/continuous-integration/jenkins.md

 ---
 title: Jenkins
-description: Explore how to integrate continuous testing into your CI/CD pipeline using Testomat.io.
-This guide explains the setup process for Continuous Integration (CI), allowing users to connect their test management tool with popular CI tools like Jenkins, GitLab, and more.
-Learn how to automate test runs, manage reports, and streamline your testing workflows within a CI environment for effective test tracking and execution.
+description: Learn how to integrate Jenkins with Testomat.io for continuous integration.
+This guide covers creating Jenkins jobs, configuring parameters, triggering builds remotely, and connecting Jenkins with Testomat.io using API tokens.
+It also includes steps for passing environment variables for test execution and enabling on-premise setups.
 type: article
 url: https://docs.testomat.io/integrations/continuous-integration/jenkins
 head: